mad-hin/English-notes/writing.md

     - `I would like to highlight once again the` XXX.
     - `It is extremely disrespectful for your staff to...`
     - `I sincerely hope that after reading this email, you would learn how to reflect on...`
+    - `Thanks for your extremely helpful attention towards this matter.`
+    - `I hope my points will be taken into consideration.`
+    - `I hope this letter will rise up to the occasion and give a new definition and direction to the ways and means of the concerned authorities.`

 * Replying a complaint
     - `I am writing refer to you some of the views and suggestion that you have recently raised up`
     - `I received your address from ... and would like to ...`
+    - `If we can be of any further assistance, please let us know`

 ### Letter of Advice